pettersand/builder/devlog.md

+## 04/01-24

+Adding ability to manage goals with editing and deletion functionality.

+### Worked On:
+1. DotsMenu functionality

 ## 03/01-24

 Continuing work on goal data flow.
 Organizing and structuring what data will be saved to session storage, and ensuring I minimize API calls for data already fetched.